Kuala Belait: History

-On December 16, 1941, the town was captured after an amphibious assault was carried out at Belait Beach by 10,000 soldiers from the Japanese Kawaguchi Detachment and remained part of the Japanese occupation of British Borneo during World War II.
-Moreover during the Japanese occupation of Kuala Belait, war crimes such as massacre and execution of Indian prisoners of war (POW) of the 2/15th Punjab Regiment were committed out by the Japanese.
-It can also be noted that 55 Indian prisoners died from starvation in the POW camp in town.
-As part of Operation Oboe Six, the Australian 9th Division arrived in Kuala Belait on June 24, 1945, followed by the recapturing of the port of Kuala Belait.
-Reconstruction plans for the destroyed town were approved in 1949.
-Within the same year, a new church in town was consecrated.
+On 16 December 1941, Kuala Belait was captured after an amphibious assault on the Belait coast by 10,000 soldiers from the Japanese Kawaguchi Detachment.
+The town remained under Japanese occupation during World War II.
+During this time, war crimes were committed by the Japanese, including the massacre and execution of Indian prisoners of wars (POW) from the 2/15th Punjab Regiment.
+Additionally, 55 Indian prisoners died from starvation in the town's POW camp.
+As part of Operation Oboe Six, the Australian 9th Division arrived in Kuala Belait on 24 June 1945, leading to the recapture of the port.
+In 1949, reconstruction plans for the war-torn town were approved.